JetBlue Airways Corporation (JBLU) Upgraded Issued by Wall Street Gurus

 Susquehanna gave a rating of “Positive” to JBLU, setting the target price at $26 in the report published on April 13th of the current year.

-During the last 5 trading sessions, JBLU rose by +0.47%, which changed the moving average for the period of 200-days by +2.53% in comparison to the 20-day moving average, which settled at $15.06.
-In addition, JetBlue Airways Corporation saw 3.16% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, JBLU fell by -3.42%, which changed the moving average for the period of 200-days by -2.97% in comparison to the 20-day moving average, which settled at $14.95.
+In addition, JetBlue Airways Corporation saw 0.96% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading